 Since parathyroid hormone (PTH) has a very short half-life (it disappears from the blood within minutes), we can measure your levels while you are still on the operating table.

-Once the surgeon removes the suspicious tissue, it is often immediately sent to a pathologist for a "frozen section."
+Once the surgeon removes the suspicious tissue, it is immediately sent to a pathologist for a "frozen section."

 The parathyroid glands sit very close to the recurrent laryngeal nerves, which control your vocal cords.